 – Tell them your key message

-– Tell them why your message is not only relevant but important to them
+– Make it clear why your message is not only relevant but important to them

 – Tell them exactly how you can help them and give them examples

-– Tell them what you want them to do now.
+– Let them what you want them to do now

 3. Take a walk